 A deep vein thrombosis is when a blood clot forms within the deep veins of the leg.
-Deep veins are not visible on the outside of the leg.
-They sit deeper inside the muscles and are the main return pathway for blood back up the leg.
-Serious complications can occur when clots move from the deep veins to other parts of the body.
-The most common place for a DVT blood clot to travel to is the lungs.
-When this occurs, this is called a pulmonary embolism (PE).
+This is a serious condition that requires immediate treatment.
 Below, we look at deep vein thrombosis causes, deep vein thrombosis symptoms, deep vein thrombosis treatment and deep vein thrombosis prevention.

 Veins can be thought of as the ‘return’ side of the circulation pathway.
 Their job is to return blood flow from the organs and limbs back to the heart.

-Within the venous system there are superficial veins (the ones that can be responsible for varicose veins) and deep veins.
-The deep veins are blood vessels that lie deeper within the muscles and account for about 90% of the drainage of blood from the legs.
-Deep vein thrombosis of the arm can occur too in rare cases.
+Within the venous system there are superficial veins and deep veins.
+The deep veins are blood vessels that lie deeper within the muscles and are responsible for about 90% of the drainage of blood from the legs.

-When a blood clot forms inside the deep vein blood vessel it is called a deep vein thrombosis (DVT).
-While it can cause damage directly to the deep veins themselves, the bigger worry is if some of the blood clot dislodges and travels through the inferior vena cava to other parts of the body thereby restricting blood flow to the affected area.
+When a blood clot forms inside the deep vein blood vessel, it is called a deep vein thrombosis (DVT).
+A DVT can cause damage to the deep veins but the bigger worry is if some of the blood clot dislodges and travels to other parts of the body thereby restricting blood flow to the affected area.

-The below are risk factors for developing a DVT/PE (venous thromboembolism)
+The below are risk factors for deep vein thrombosis:

-If a DVT blood clot travels up the inferior vena cava to the lungs it can cause a pulmonary embolism.
-This serious condition can also be asymptomatic, or it may cause any or all of the below: chest pain/tightness, a cough, coughing of blood and feeling short of breath.
+If a DVT blood clot travels to the lungs it can cause a pulmonary embolism.
+This serious condition can also be asymptomatic, or it may cause symptoms such as chest pain or tightness, a cough, coughing of blood, and feeling short of breath.
 A pulmonary embolism requires urgent medical attention as more severe cases may be fatal.

 A blood test called a d-dimer can screen for the presence of a DVT.
 This blood test does not make a definitive diagnosis though, it just indicates a likelihood of the diagnosis.
 If the result is negative then you can be assured you don’t have a DVT, if the result is positive, then you need an ultrasound to confirm the diagnosis.

 If a pulmonary embolism is in question, you will be referred to the hospital for a CT scan called a CTPA (CT Pulmonary Angiogram), which specifically looks at the lungs.

 Treatment at Palm Clinic in Auckland, NZ is aimed at minimising the chance of the clot growing and/or moving to other parts of the body.
 Treatment can vary depending on the size and position of the clot.